adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/tabs/v1/tabs/README.md

 The following properties are written to JCR for this Tabs component and are expected to be available as `Resource` properties:

 1. `./activeItem` - defines the name of the item that is active by default.
+2. `./id` - defines the component HTML ID attribute.
-2. `./accessibilityLabel` - defines an accessibility label for the tabs.
+3. `./accessibilityLabel` - defines an accessibility label for the tabs.

 The edit dialog also allows editing of Tabs items (adding, removing, naming, re-ordering).